-In some cases, security isolation policies are always enabled in the run-time environment.
-In the sealed process architecture [Hunt et al. 2007], processes are prohibited from dynamic code loading, run-time code generation and shared memory.
+In some cases, security isolation policies are always enabled in the runtime environment.
+In the sealed process architecture [Hunt et al. 2007], processes are prohibited from dynamic code loading, runtime code generation, and shared memory.
 Sealed processes are separated with each other and only communicate through explicit mechanism.
-In Singularity [Hunt and Larus 2007], software-isolated processes (SIPs) are isolated by both static verification and run-time checks.
+In Singularity [Hunt and Larus 2007], SIPs are isolated by both static verification and runtime checks.
 Gazelle [Wang et al. 2009] is a secure web browser that protects all system resources among website principals.
 All principals are isolated into separate protection domains while using Gazelle.